Mikma03/MyHomeWebside/README.md

 # Introduction

-This repository consist files regarding to my portfolio webside which was created together with Jakub Kulczynski ( https://github.com/thePariti ).
+test 1 This repository consist files regarding to my portfolio webside which was created together with Jakub Kulczynski ( https://github.com/thePariti ).
 Jakub is frontend developer.